cryobry/installjrmc/README.md

 * `installJRMC --install local --compat`

-    Install a more widely-compatible version of that latest MC (for older distros).
+    Install a more widely-compatible version of the latest MC (for older distros).

 * `installJRMC --install repo --service jriver-mediacenter --service-type user`